cpb/pull_request_templates/README.md

 # PullRequestTemplates

-A tool that reduces PR description toil and provides the right context for changes.
+`pull_request_templates` keeps you in flow by eliminating the toil in providing the right context for changes in pull request descriptions.

 PullRequestTemplates helps teams by:
-- Matching code changes to the right template automatically
+- [x] Matching code changes to the right template automatically
-- Generating template-specific GitHub URLs for new PRs
+- [x] Generating template-specific GitHub URLs for new PRs
-- Installing git hooks to override default PR URL generation
+- [ ] Installing git hooks to override default PR URL generation
-- Validating that templates have clear, non-overlapping file patterns
+- [ ] Validating that templates have clear, non-overlapping file patterns
-- Checking PRs use the correct template based on changed files
+- [ ] Checking PRs use the correct template based on changed files
-- Suggesting better template options when needed
+- [ ] Suggesting better template options when needed

 Works seamlessly both in local development and GitHub Actions workflows.